Maneuvering Characteristics Augmentation System

 Boeing admitted MCAS played a role in both accidents, when it acted on false data from a single angle of attack (AoA) sensor.
 In 2020, the FAA, Transport Canada, and European Union Aviation Safety Agency (EASA) evaluated flight test results with MCAS disabled, and suggested that the MAX might not have needed MCAS to conform to certification standards.
 Later that year, an FAA Airworthiness Directive approved design changes for each MAX aircraft, which would prevent MCAS activation unless both AoA sensors register similar readings, eliminate MCAS's ability to repeatedly activate, and allow pilots to override the system if necessary.
 The FAA began requiring all MAX pilots to undergo MCAS-related training in flight simulators by 2021.

 Background

-In the 1960s, a basic pitch control system to avoid stalling was installed in the Boeing 707.
-Later, a similar system, in this case specifically called MCAS, was implemented on the Boeing KC-46 Pegasus military aerial refueling tanker.
+In the 1960s, a basic pitch control system known as the stick shaker was installed in the Boeing 707 to avoid stalling.

+Later, a similar system to avoid stalling, in this case specifically called the Maneuvering Characteristics Augmentation System (MCAS), was implemented on the Boeing KC-46 Pegasus military aerial refueling tanker.
 The KC-46, which is based on the Boeing 767, requires MCAS because the weight and balance shifts when the tanker redistributes and offloads fuel.
-On that aircraft, the MCAS is overriden and disengaged when a pilot makes a stick input.
+On that aircraft, the MCAS is overridden and disengaged when a pilot makes a stick input.

-Another MCAS implementation was installed on the 737 MAX, adding a feature that had not been present on previous versions of the 737.
-The original Boeing 737-100 and -200 used the long and narrow Pratt & Whitney JT8D engine, which fit entirely under the wing and enabled a relatively low ground clearance.
-In the late 1960s, when the aircraft was introduced, its low-to-the-ground design was beneficial, allowing easier boarding from optional on-board airstairs and hand-loading of baggage into holds.
-But as airports were modernized with jet bridges and mechanized baggage handling, the design was less necessary, and the low ground clearance would prove to be a design constraint for Boeing engineers.

-For the 737 Classic and 737 Next Generation (737NG) variants, Boeing switched to the CFM56 engine, which was a more efficient high bypass turbofan, but consequently was much larger in circumference.
-Because the 737s wings were closer to the ground than in previous applications for the CFM56, several modifications were made including mounting the engine forward of the wing and mounting engine accessories to the sides, giving the engine nacelle a distinctive flat-bottomed shape.
-These modifications also limited the bypass ratio compared to versions of the CFM56 used on other aircraft.

-In 2013, CFM introduced its LEAP series of engines that were 16% more efficient by using even higher bypass ratios.
-To enable it to be fitted to the 737, the engine was attached to a pylon that held it further forward from the wing and higher off the ground.